CellularPrivacy/Android-IMSI-Catcher-Detector/README.md

 # Android IMSI-Catcher Detector (AIMSICD)

 Android-based project to detect and (hopefully one day) avoid fake base stations (IMSI-Catchers) in GSM/UMTS Networks.
 Sounds cool and security is important to you?
+Feel free to contribute! ;-)

+* Discussion and constructive criticism: [Official Development Thread on XDA](http://forum.xda-developers.com/showthread.php?t=1422969).
+* Before submitting a commit, please carefully read our [Styleguide](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/blob/master/STYLEGUIDE.md).
+* Storage for unchanged source code we should add: [MERGESOURCE](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/tree/master/MERGESOURCE), **carefully** follow this [README](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/blob/master/MERGESOURCE/SOURCES_README).
+* Developers will be [rewarded](http://forum.xda-developers.com/showthread.php?p=46957078).
+You know of a cool crowdfunding service?
+[Recommend it to us](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/issues/1).
-Feel free to visit our [OFFICIAL DEVELOPMENT THREAD ON XDA](http://forum.xda-developers.com/showthread.php?t=1422969) and contribute!
-Not a developer?
-Don't worry, you can help too.
+* Not a developer?
+Don't worry, you can help too!
 Get the APP [GSMmap-APK](https://opensource.srlabs.de/projects/mobile-network-assessment-tools/wiki/GSMmap-apk) and submit collected data to the [GSM Security Map](https://www.gsmmap.org/) in order to enlarge its database for comparison of mobile network protection capabilities!

-Before submitting new commits, please read our [STYLEGUIDE](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/blob/master/STYLEGUIDE.md).
-Want to add source code of an important app?
-Contribute it [here](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/tree/master/MERGESOURCE) (purely a storage for clean, unchanged code to be added with permission of its author), **carefully** follow this [README](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/blob/master/MERGESOURCE/SOURCES_README).
+# Introduction

 [![DEF CON 18: Practical Cellphone Spying](http://img.youtube.com/vi/fQSu9cBaojc/0.jpg)](https://www.youtube.com/watch?v=fQSu9cBaojc)

 YouTube: DEF CON 18 - Practical Cellphone Spying with Kristin Paget

-# Introduction

 Unfortunately it seems that IMSI-Catchers have been exponentially popular lately, with an explosion of various "bastards" with governments and criminals all the same, using it.
 Anyone can now buy an IMSI-Catcher (or build a cheap one on his own).
 In addition they can all crack the A5.1-3 encryption on the fly!
 This is why the original author named "E:V:A" started this project.
 Let's detect and protect against threats like these!
 Never think that you've got "nothing to hide".
 You'll very likely regret it one day.